sswam/allemande/doc/guide.md

 The folder view only allows to browse to different files and folders.
 To delete a file you need to click in to edit the file, then clear it.

 To create a room or file, just type its pathname in the room field at the top of the app.

+You can clear a chat room using the <i class="bi-trash3"></i> clear button.
+You should not normally do this in a public chat room!

+Rooms can be organized into numbered "pages".
+When you finish a chat, press the <i class="bi-archive"></i> archive button.
+This will move the chat to a numbered page, for example the room `joe/chat` might move to `joe/chat-0` or `joe/chat-1` and so on.
+You can browse these old pages using the <i class="bi-arrow-left-right"></i> pages menu at the top left.

+When you finish with a page and archive it, AI characters may store memories about that page; see the Memory section below for details.
+If you don't archive a page, they won't make any memories (this may change in future).

 ## Tips and Tricks